 A semicolon must be present at the end of all worker statements in Java.
 It is a mistake to put a semicolon at the end of a boss statement.
-In Java, the compiler can sometimes fail to notice this and your program will have a strange logic error.
+In Java, the

+'''

 The next line

+}

 signifies the end of the go method.
 Finally,

+}

+'''